Skip to content

 Terminology

-For attachment file patterns, see Attachment Pattern Guidelines.
+This document follows conventions defined in Conventions.
+For attachment file patterns, see Attachment Pattern Standard.

 Intended Audience

-• Validators: Creating validation requests and responses
+• Validators creating validation requests and responses

 Table of Contents